 RedCliff Ascent works with clients from various backgrounds and cultures.
-Because our wilderness therapy program has effectively worked with clients from around the world.
-Therefore around 15% of RedCliff’s students come from outside the United States.
-This 15% represents over 35 different countries!
+The wilderness therapy program has effectively worked with clients and families from around the world.
+Ultimately around 15% of RedCliff’s students come from outside the United States.
+That 15% represents over 35 different countries!

-RedCliff Ascent is authorized under Federal law to enroll International students and is SEVIS I-20 approved.
+Important to realize is that federal law authorizes RedCliff Ascent to enroll International students and is SEVIS I-20 approved.

-Wilderness Therapy has international appeal as a treatment approach.
-Since most cultures have used or continue to use the outdoors/wilderness as a stage for change and personal growth, shifting the approach away from from boot camps and modeling for therapeutic interventions.
+RedCliff also has international appeal as a treatment approach.
+Most cultures have used or continue to use the outdoors or wilderness as a stage for change and personal growth.
+They are also shifting the approach away from from boot camps and more towards modeling for therapeutic interventions.

-We are asked often if the program works for everyone.
-Nevertheless according to our ongoing research, the effectiveness of international clients have reported similar treatment improvements.
-This compares favorably to clients from within the United States.
+According to our ongoing research, the effectiveness of international clients have reported similar treatment improvements to clients within the United States.

 The picture above is an example of our Patented YOQ Assessment.
 This tool is widely accepted as a good measuring stick for program effectiveness.

-Below are testimonials from actual parents.
+Below are testimonials from actual parents and students.
 Notice the similar outcomes in spite of varying cultural backgrounds and geography:

-“This place gave me a whole new perspective.
-I felt safe from outside distractions, and I feel like a very different person” —Persian adolescent
+- “This place gave me a whole new perspective.
+I felt safe from outside distractions, and I feel like a very different person” —Persian teenager

-A major part of assisting an adolescent in their change and personal growth.
-We want to disrupt any dysfunctional family patterns as well as interpersonal patterns that enable an adolescent’s development delay.
+A major part of assisting a teenager is in their change and personal growth.
+We want to disrupt any dysfunctional interpersonal and family patterns that enable a teenager’s development delay.

-RedCliff Ascent uses a Narrative Family therapy approach.
-Regardless a narrative approach, results in amplifying family dynamics and help parents connect with their child in a safe and powerful way.
+In addition, RedCliff Ascent uses a Narrative Family therapy approach.
+The narrative approach results in amplifying family dynamics and help parents connect with their child in a safe and powerful way.

-One specific area of research we focus on is the long-term effects of wilderness therapy.
+Another specific area of research we focus on is the long-term effects of wilderness therapy.
 Therefore we want to know the lasting effects for students and families.
 The images below are reports of students over a period of time.